AliElDerawi/MyShoeCollection/README.md

 SheoStore is an app for bookmarking your favorite shoes, it has been developed for **Udacity Android Kotlin Developer Nanodegree Program**.

 The main features of this realese are:
+* Implement MVVM Design Pattern.
 * Ability to create your own bookmarked shoes list and save Data inside SharedViewModel.
+* Implement Clean Architecture.
 * Using the App in Landscape and Portrait mode without any data missing or reloading the data.
-* Implement layout using ConstraintLayout only or non-nested LinearLayout or FrameLayout.
+* Implement simplified layout using ConstraintLayout only or non-nested LinearLayout or FrameLayout.
-* Implement MVVM Design Pattern.
-* Implement Clean Architecture.
 * Implement the power of DatabindingAdapter.
 * Implement Koin for Dependency injection.
 * Implement Flow to create dynamic filling forms.